 Using the method above, I can build a successful niche website

 without a problem.
 This method is better than the ‘follow your passion approach.’
 I develop this method based on many years of business experiences.
-You can check my profile for professional credentials.

 Finding a profitable niche market from all existing niches in the market is easy, but building a successful niche business requires more work.